Skip to content

 Hip Dysplasia in Border Collies

 To understand hip dysplasia and the resulting arthritis, you need a basic understanding of how the dog's hip joint is affected.
 The hip joint is comprised of a ball and socket that forms the attachment of the hind leg to the body.
 The ball portion is the head of the femur and the socket is located on the pelvis.
-In a normal hip joint the ball rotates freely within the socket.
-The bones are shaped to perfectly match each other with the socket surrounding the ball.
-To strengthen the joint, the two bones are held together by a strong ligament.
-The joint capsule, a strong band of connective tissue, circles the two bones to provide added stability.

 Border Collies are loyal, easily trainable, intelligent dogs with natural energetic personalities.
 They require a lot of room to run around in, making them better suited to living on a farm or ranch where they can expend their surplus energy.
 They are not really suited for living indoors, especially in an apartment.
 These dogs are meant to work and play outdoors in wide-open spaces.